ImageMagick v6 Examples --

 ?>

-If you only see errors, then the "convert" is not on the command line path, and your ISP provider did NOT initialise the web server PATH properly.
+If you only see errors, then the "convert" is not on the command line path, and your ISP provider did NOT initialise the web server "PATH" and "LD_LIBRARY_PATH" properly to include it.
+See output from the "env" command for what they did define.

-If this is the case you will need to find out exactly where it is located and use something like this for you PHP scripts, which makes your script less portable.
+If this is the case you will need to find out exactly where it is located and use something like the following PHP script.
+This will make your script less portable, as it is hard coded for that specific ISP.

 <?php